 To help better understand the history of Trent Park and the role it has played among Enfield's communities, an oral history project will take place throughout 2023 to capture stories of those with personal connections to the House.
+The project is funded by a generous grant from the National Lottery Heritage Fund.
 From descendants of 'Secret Listeners' to those who have links to Trent Park's post-war activity, it is hoped that a wide range of memories will be documented.